 However, you can apply for full or partial exemption from the insurance requirements in certain circumstances.

-A full exemption may be granted if you can show that under your home state rules, your firm has professional indemnity cover for the office in England and Wales, and that this cover is in all respects equivalent to the conditions and extent of cover required under our rules.
+A full exemption may be granted if you can show that, under the rules applicable to your Swiss professional title, your firm has professional indemnity cover for the office in England and Wales, and that this cover is in all respects equivalent to the conditions and extent of cover required under our rules.

 A partial exemption may be granted if you can show that there is cover under your home insurance, but the equivalence is only partial.

-In addition to any statutory requirements, if you are intending to practise through an authorised body or as an individual in the circumstances set out in regulation 10.2(b) of the SRA Authorisation of Individuals Regulations you must comply with the SRA Transparency Rules.
-In addition, if you are in an authorised body you must comply with the Code of Conduct for Firms.
-In particular you must display the costs information, complaints information and regulatory information as required, including the SRA digital logo.
+In addition to any statutory requirements, if you are intending to practise through an authorised body or as an individual in the circumstances set out in regulation 10.2(b) of the Authorisation of Individuals Regulations, you must comply with the SRA Transparency Rules.
+In addition, if you are in an authorised body you must comply with the SRA Code of Conduct for Firms.
+In particular, you must display the costs information, complaints information and regulatory information as required, including the SRA digital logo.

 If you are setting up as an authorised body, you must meet the requirements of the SRA Authorisation of Firms Rules.
-In particular rule 9.4 states that you have at least one manager or employee or procure the services of an individual who is a lawyer and has practised as such for a minimum of three years, and supervises the work undertaken by the authorised body (or, if the body is a licensed body, the work undertaken by the body that is regulated by the SRA in accordance with the terms of the body's licence).
+In particular, rule 9.4 states that you must have at least one manager or employee who is, or procure the services of, an individual who is a lawyer and has practised as such for a minimum of three years.
+They must supervise the work undertaken by the authorised body (or, if the body is a licensed body, the work undertaken by the body that is regulated by the SRA in accordance with the terms of the body's licence).

-- have been 'effectively and regularly' practising UK law (which includes Community law) in the UK for three years (Article 10.1), or
+- effectively and regularly practising English and Welsh law (which includes Community law) under your Swiss professional title in England and Wales for three years, or

-'Effectively and regularly' is defined in Article 10 and means without any interruption other than that resulting from the events of everyday life.
+'Effectively and regularly' is defined in regulation 33 of The European Communities (Lawyer’s Practice) Regulations 2000 and means without any interruption other than that resulting from the events of everyday life.

 Your registration as an REL will be cancelled upon your being admitted as a solicitor.

-Not withstanding your admission as a solicitor, you may, if you wish, have a separate practice in the UK under your home professional title.
-However, you will be deemed to be practising as a solicitor (regulation 36(3) of the Establishment Regulations), even if you are practising solely under your home professional title.
-You must therefore have a current practising certificate and comply with our Standards and Regulations, as well as your home state rules.
+Notwithstanding your admission as a solicitor, you may, if you wish, have a separate practice in the UK under your home professional title.
+However, you must have a current practising certificate and comply with our Standards and Regulations, as well as your home state rules, when doing so.

-'Practise on a permanent basis' in the UK does not mean that you must intend to remain in the UK permanently.
-For example, it would be an indication that you are "practising on a permanent basis" (or "established" in the UK), if:
+'Practising on a permanent basis' in the UK does not mean that you must intend to remain in the UK permanently.
+For example, it would be an indication that you are ‘practising on a permanent basis’ (or ’established’ in the UK), if:

-- you are ordinarily resident in the UK, or
+- you are ordinarily resident in the UK

-- you maintain a regular practice in the UK, or
+- you maintain a regular practice in the UK

 You may be practising on a permanent basis, and are therefore required to register with a competent authority, irrespective of whether you are practising as a manager, a consultant or an employee in private practice, or as an in-house lawyer in the employment of a non-lawyer business or organisation.

 Whether you are ordinarily resident in the UK may depend to some extent upon what you intend.
-Thus, if you came here with the intention of settling here permanently or for a substantial period of time, then you will have been ‘ordinarily resident’ here from the time of your arrival.
+If you came here with the intention of settling here permanently or for a substantial period of time, then you will have been ‘ordinarily resident’ here from the time of your arrival.